Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ### Encryption with Python | Cryptography, Linux

-* In this project I encrypted basic data with asymmetric and symmetric Key Pairs using Python and the Linux Command. [(More details)](./encrypt_python.md)
+* In this project I encrypted basic data with asymmetric and symmetric Key Pairs using Python and the Linux Command Line. [(More details)](./encrypt_python.md)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------